COMM 1000. Foundations of Human Communication, Culture and Society. 3 cr. hrs.

 COMM 3900.
 Ethical Problems of Mass Communications.
 3 cr. hrs.

-The practice of journalism and mass communications as ordered by moral principles.
-Prereq: Jr. stndg. and PHIL 2310.
+The practice of mass communication as ordered by moral principles.
+Prereq: Jr. Stndg and PHIL 2310, which may be taken concurrently.

 COMM 4100.
 Mass Media and the American Family.
 3 cr. hrs.